 Prepare and run the small basis set DFT calculation:

 Create a subdirectory called QM under the gly-h2o-n directory.
 Under the QM directory, create another subdirectory named pw91-sb. ( 00:00 – 00:10 )

-Copy the unique structures list (uniqueStructures-pm7.data) from the gly-h2o-n/GA directory to the QM/pw91-sb directory and ( 00:10 – 00:19 )directory to that gly-h2o-n/QM/pw91-sb. ( 00:19 – 00:25 )
+Copy the unique structures list (uniqueStructures-pm7.data) from the gly-h2o-n/GA directory to the QM/pw91-sb directory and ( 00:10 – 00:19 )

+Change directory to that gly-h2o-n/QM/pw91-sb. ( 00:19 – 00:25 )

-Run the small basis set DFT configurational sampling script the command: run-pw91-sb.csh uniqueStructures-pm7.data sb QUEUE 10 where QUEUE is the preferred queue on the computing clusterto.
+Run the small basis set DFT configurational sampling script using the command: run-pw91-sb.csh uniqueStructures-pm7.data sb QUEUE 10 where QUEUE is the preferred queue on the computing cluster and 10 indicates that 10 calculations are to be grouped into one batch job.
 This script will automatically generate the inputs for Gaussian 09 and submit all the calculations.
 Enter ‘test’ for the ‘QUEUE’ to do a dry run. ( 00:25 – 00:40 )

-Once the submitted calculations are complete, extract .the energies and compute the rotational constants of the small-basis-optimized clusters the command: getRotConsts-dft-sb.csh pw91 N where N is the number of atoms in the cluster.
+Once the submitted calculations are complete, extract and analyze the results.

+Extract the energies and compute the rotational constants of the small-basis-optimized clusters using the command: getRotConsts-dft-sb.csh pw91 N where N is the number of atoms in the cluster.
 That will create a file named rotConstsData_C. ( 00:40 – 00:58 )

 Now identify the unique structures with the command: similarityAnalysis.py sb rotConstsData_C There will now be a list of unique configurations optimized at the PW91/6-31+G* level of theory saved in the file uniqueStructures-sb.data. ( 00:58 – 01:07 )

 Go up to the gly-h2o-n/QM directory and combine the results from multiple comparable QM runs using the combine-QM.csh script.
-The syntax is: combine-QM.csh <label> <list of directories with QM calcs> In this particular case, the command: .csh sb pw91-sb will generate a new unique structures list named ‘uniqueStructures-sb.data’ in the gly-h2o-n/QM directory. ( 01:07 – 01:21 )
+The syntax is: combine-QM.csh <label> <list of directories with QM calcs> In this particular case, the command: combine-QM.csh sb pw91-sb will generate a new unique structures list named ‘uniqueStructures-sb.data’ in the gly-h2o-n/QM directory. ( 01:07 – 01:21 )

 60964_screenshot_8